-[2.
-States Parties shall recognize that persons with disabilities enjoy legal capacity1 on an equal basis with others in all aspects of life.
+2. States Parties shall recognize that persons with disabilities enjoy legal capacity^a on an equal basis with others in all aspects of life.

-2 bis.
-States Parties shall take appropriate legislative and other measures to provide access by persons with disabilities to the support they may require in exercising their legal capacity.
+3. States Parties shall take appropriate measures to provide access by persons with disabilities to the support they may require in exercising their legal capacity.